Luvideria/tensorflow-dense-warp-catmull-rom/README.md

 # Dense Image Warp with Catmull-Rom interpolation
 Reimplementation of the dense image warp with catmull rom interpolation instead of bilinear.
-The use case can be motion vector reprojection, as the example below shows.
+One use case can be motion vector reprojection, but really, catmull-rom has significantly nicer properties than bilinear.

 # Usage
 The file you're looking for is `dense_image_warp.py` and the function is `dense_image_warp_catmull( img, array_of_coordinates )`

 Use it the same way you use the bilinear version.
-It is a drop-in replacement for `tfa.image.dense_image_warp`
+It is a drop-in replacement for the tensorflow function `tensorflow_addons.image.dense_image_warp`

 example of motion reprojection: